Perry Minasian: Career

 In 2009, Minasian was hired as a scout by the Toronto Blue Jays and spent several seasons as the team's director of pro scouting.
 In his final two seasons with the team, the Blue Jays reached the American League Championship Series.

 Minasian was hired as an assistant general manager by the Atlanta Braves in September 2017 under John Coppolella.
 He was then promoted to vice president of baseball operations under Alex Anthopoulos.
 Minasian had previously worked with Anthopoulos in Toronto.
 The Braves won the National League East in each of Minasian's three seasons, reaching the National League Championship Series in 2020.

 In November 2020, following the firing of Billy Eppler, Minasian was named the general manager of the Los Angeles Angels.
 He signed a four-year contract.
+In August 2024, Minasian and the Angels agreed to a two-year contract extension.